 We are delighted that our StoryMap is a Runner Up in the Esri ArcGIS StoryMap competition.
 With more than 400 entries from 52 countries we are proud to have been selected in this prestigious competition.

 Click on the images to take you to the competition and the StoryMap (it is much better than watching it embedded on this website!).
 Or click here.

 Satellites and Seeds

-A webinar to demonstrate how GIS and geospatial analysis address food security challenges.
+More than 1,000 people registered for our webinar that demonstrated how GIS and geospatial analysis address food security challenges.

 According to The World Food Programme, school feeding programmes are the most extensive social safety net in the world, directly benefiting 388 million children globally.
 For schools to provide food they have to know how many children are going to need feeding.

 To ensure that no one is left behind, GIS and geospatial analysis can map every home and its distance to local schools, like here in Lamogi sub-county in northern Uganda.

 This map shows how some crops across Afghanistan are behaving differently than expected, over a period of two weeks.
 The darker areas show greater deviations from normal and act as an early warning system to people monitoring crop health.
 We do this by analysing the Normalised Difference Vegetation Index (NDVI) of crops and comparing it to the Long Term Mean (LTM).
 The LTM shows us the way crops “normally” behave.
 The greater the deviation, the greater the warning.